bascrezee/trend_framework/README.md

 ## Clone this repository
 Navigate to the directory where you want the software to be installed and clone this repository.
 The Jupyter notebook is started with the command `jupyter-notebook`.

+# ECV evaluator guidance

+## Evaluate dataset homogeneity
+Run breakpoint tests on the values and the variance of the data.
+Is the data marked as suspect?
+Are the outcomes according to what you would expect from expert knowledge?
+Are the findings consistent with the information that is provided by the dataprovider or any other studies that look into the homogeneity of the dataset?

+## In which regions is it possible to quantify if the GCOS requirements on temporal stability are met?
+To be implemented.

 # Usefull material
 - ATBD document from ECA&D: https://www.ecad.eu/documents/atbd.pdf
 - R-package trend documentation: https://cran.r-project.org/web/packages/trend/vignettes/trend.pdf